Pope Benedict IX

 Pope Benedict IX (Benedictus IX; c.
 1012), born Theophylact of Tusculum in Rome, was the bishop of Rome and ruler of the Papal States for three periods between October 1032 and July 1048 (1032–1044; 1045; 1047–1048).
-Aged about 20 when first elected, he may have been the youngest Pope in the history of the Catholic Church.
-He is the only person to have been Pope more than once (Note: John XII was deposed invalidly by Emperor Otto and replaced for a few months by antipope Leo VIII (who later became a legitimate pope after Benedict V accepted his own deposition).) and the only person ever accused of selling the papacy.
+Aged about 20 when first elected, he may have been the youngest pope in the history of the Catholic Church.
+He is the only person to have been pope more than once (Note: John XII was deposed invalidly by Emperor Otto the Great and replaced for a few months by antipope Leo VIII (who later became a legitimate pope after Benedict V accepted his own deposition).) and the only person ever accused of selling the papacy.

 Benedict was the nephew of his two immediate predecessors, Benedict VIII and John XIX.
 In October 1032, Benedict's father obtained his election through bribery.
 However, his reputedly dissolute activities provoked a revolt on the part of the Romans.
 Benedict was driven out of Rome and Sylvester III elected to succeed him.
 Some months later, Benedict and his supporters managed to expel Sylvester.
 Benedict then decided to resign in favor of his godfather, Gregory VI, provided he was reimbursed for his expenses.

 Benedict subsequently had second thoughts, returned, and attempted to depose Gregory VI.
 A number of prominent clergymen appealed to Henry III, King of the Romans, to restore order.
 Henry and his forces crossed the Brenner Pass into Italy, where he summoned the Council of Sutri to decide the matter.
 Benedict IX, Sylvester III, and Gregory VI were all deposed.
 Henry then had Clement II elected in December 1046.